nguyendv/httpclient/README.md

 target_link_libraries (YourApp ${Boost_LIBRARIES})
 ```
 ### HTTPS ###
+* add definition HTTPS to the project to use HTTPSCLIENT.
+Or link directly with libHttpsClient.a
 * To use boost's https features, libssl and libcrypto (in openssl) are also dependencies of HttpClient library.
 * In future, if openssl is not supported any more, we can remove all https features, so we will able to use the HttpClient library with normal http requests.